 Physiologically, the process of perception underlying conscious awareness is a filter system, holding back part of the spiritual streams.
 We sense-perceive only the part of the spiritual streams that we hold back by our bodily structure, the rest just streams into our body.
 (1910-03-28-GA119)

-Higher perception consists of holding back 'more', for example the forces which form the organs in man for Imaginative consciousness come from the buddhi plane (re the development of the lotus flowers or chakras).
+Higher perception, see Stages of clairvoyance, consists of holding back 'more', for example the forces which form the organs in man for Imaginative consciousness come from the buddhi plane (re the development of the lotus flowers or chakras).

 Lecture coverage and references

 One perceives sound with the ear and produces sound with the larynx,

 The next step is connected with warmth.
 Man's activity is to be sought in what streams out from him as inner warmth.
 Out of what proceeds from warmth: passions, impulses, instincts, desires, wishes and so on, Karma arises.
 The heart takes up the warmth from outside and thereby perceives world warmth.